 Ultimately, while getting an awesome score on your practice test can give you an important confidence boost, it has little pedagogical value.
 A 180 is mostly about bragging rights; it teaches you very little.
 By contrast, a 142 says little about your potential, but it can teach you a lot.
 Indeed, the more your test scores fluctuate, the more you can learn from them.
 Many students experience fluctuations of 10 points or more, which can be attributed to several factors.

-Without taking a ton of LSAT practice tests, you cannot build the endurance and stamina necessary to complete a five-section test without getting mentally exhausted.
+Without taking a ton of LSAT practice tests, you cannot build the endurance and stamina necessary to complete a four-section test without getting mentally exhausted.
 This is probably evident from your performance on the last section of your practice tests, or on questions that are toward the end of each section.

 Your current pacing may be off.
 Perhaps way off!
 You might be able to finish some of your sections in time, but you probably rush through half the questions.
 Rushing is no good.
 Inversely, you may not be able to finish any of your sections, forcing you to guess on a good number of questions.
 Blind guessing is no good either.
 The appropriate strategy would be to approach each and every question correctly, setting aside only those you can reasonably expect to take an inordinately long time to solve.
 The goal is to finish your section without having to guess blindly, and then return to any outstanding questions, if time allows.
 This strategy takes practice, but with time you’ll find it can lead to significant gains.